-Make-ahead Christmas desserts
+10 make-ahead Christmas desserts

 Prep these spectacular Christmas puds days in advance, then spend more time with your family on the big day.
-Choose from our 10 best alternative festive desserts, from cheesecake to brownies.
+Choose from our 10 best alternative festive desserts, from cheesecake to brownies

+Nobody wants to be slaving away in the kitchen following a hearty Christmas lunch.
+Our impressive make-ahead desserts will take the stress out of Christmas preparations, and allow you to spend more time with family and friends.
 Whether you've missed the boat on Stir-up Sunday or just fancy a departure from a traditional Christmas pudding, why not mix it up with exciting new flavours, such as rocky road cheesecake, retro white forest roulade or a next level trifle.
 These indulgent desserts can be kept in the fridge for several days before serving, allowing you to sit back and relax on the big day.

 Want to get ahead with more of your festive meal prep?
 Check out our collection of make-ahead Christmas recipes.

-1. Rocky road cheesecake
+1. Rocky road cheesecake bombe

 Nothing merits the 'Christmas showstopper' title more than this majestic mash-up of three popular sweet treats in one chocolatey bombe.
-Marbled chocolate sponge walls give way to a surprise cheesecake-and-rocky-road filling and a delightful array of tastes and textures.
+Marbled chocolate sponge walls give way to a surprise cheesecake and rocky road filling and a delightful array of tastes and textures.
 Although the hard work will have been done ahead of time, you'll still need to decorate this cheesecake before serving by covering it in a chocolatey glaze and toppings of your choice.
 We've gone with white chocolate drizzle, edible sprinkles and chocolate truffles.

 Choose from more cheesecake recipes.